 - Are a U.S. citizen or legal resident

-- Don’t file a tax return as married filing separately
+- File tax return as single, head of household, or married filing jointly

 Lower Costs at the Doctor’s Office